Kaiser-Yang/blink-cmp-git/README.md

 }
 ```

-You may need to update the highlight for the `kind_name`,
-see [How to customize the highlight?](#how-to-customize-the-highlight).
-Here is an example for
-`github`-like icons' highlight:
+Here is an example for `github`-like icons' highlight:

 ```lua
 local blink_cmp_kind_name_highlight = {